nuuuwan/news_lk3_data/README.md

 The street value of the heroin consignment, weighing over 65kg, is believed to be more than Rs.
 1,626 million.

 Additionally, another multiday fishing trawler, suspected of assisting the other vessel, too was impounded during the operation which led to the arrest of 11 suspects involved in the drug smuggling attempt.

+The Navy and the Police Narcotics Bureau (PNB), in tandem with the intelligence services, had mounted a special operation about 100 nautical miles (approximately 185km) off Dondra Head, Matara on Friday (Jan.19).

+Accordingly, a suspicious local fishing trawler was first intercepted off the southern coast on Friday morning.

 ...